In This Article

 - Changing Market Assumptions at the Portfolio Level

-The underlying market assumptions for calculating the Six Month Probability Range is an important factor in this equation.
+The underlying market assumptions for calculating the Six Month Historical Range is an important factor in this equation.
 Our technology is model-agnostic, but we needed to develop a solid and stable one that advisors could reliably use with clients.

 The results speak for themselves — for the $2 billion in portfolios built on this data model in 2012, we were far above 95%.
 Less than 1.6% of portfolios broke below projected risk, despite the serious volatility in May 2012, or the high number of AAPL-heavy portfolios that dropped in value in the fall of 2012.

 All investments are calculated using the actual past performance of their returns, standard deviation, and correlations.

 Regardless of which return mode is used, Nitrogen uses volatility and correlation statistics to calculate the width of the Six Month Historical Range and corresponding Risk Number.

 The standard deviation and correlation matrix give Nitrogen the statistics needed to calculate the distance between the downside and upside returns in the 6-month range.
 With these modes and advanced tools, advisors can control whether the mean of the 6-month range is calculated based on market assumptions (“outlook”) or strictly historical average returns.

 Specific to standard deviation, when securities newer than 1/1/2008 are presented, Nitrogen assists advisors in making apples-to-apples comparisons between younger and older securities by use of Extrapolation.
 Thus, Extrapolation mitigates a younger fund appearing out of harm's way when it's stacked next to a seasoned, veteran investment.